My finances, my projects, my life

 Insights into long-term operational sustainability

 The CSRD is not completely new, but it represents a major step forward from the EU’s Non-Financial Reporting Directive, the previous EU sustainability reporting framework for large listed companies.
-Over time, the new directive will significantly expand the number of companies that are required to provide sustainability disclosures, along with their scope.
-By the end of the decade more than 50,000 European companies will need to report, along with 10,000 groups based abroad that have activities within the EU.
+Over time, the CSRD will expand the number of companies that are required to provide sustainability disclosures, along with their scope.

 The CSRD requires reporting requirements on companies’ impact on the environment, human rights and other social standards, as well as on their sustainability-related risk.
 The disclosures are designed to ensure that companies report not just on financial performance, but on their long-term operational sustainability, including that of companies in their supply chains.